Isthmus of Tehuantepec: Tehuantepec route

 Since the days of Hernán Cortés, the Tehuantepec isthmus has been considered a favorable route, first for an interoceanic canal, and since the 19th century for an interoceanic railway.
 Its proximity to the axis of international trade gives it some advantage over the Panama route.
-The Isthmus of Panama, however, is significantly narrower, making for a shorter traversal, even if the canal is farther from trade routes.
+But the Isthmus of Panama is narrower, making for a shorter traversal, even if the canal is farther from trade routes.

 The 1854 Gadsden Purchase treaty included a provision allowing the U.S. to transport mail and trade goods across the Isthmus of Tehuantepec via a plank road and railroad.
 The 1859 McLane–Ocampo Treaty, which Benito Juárez signed but was never ratified by the United States Congress, would have given the U.S. extensive transit rights along the same route.

-When the great cost of a canal across the isthmus compelled engineers and capitalists, James B. Eads proposed to construct a quadruple track ship-railway, and the scheme received serious attention for some time.
+While the idea of a canal across the isthmus failed to gain momentum due to the enormous cost of such a project, engineer James B. Eads proposed to construct a quadruple track ship-railway, and the scheme received serious attention for some time.
 Then came projects for an ordinary railway, and several concessions were granted by the Mexican government for this purpose from 1857 to 1882.
 In the latter year the Mexican government resolved to undertake the railroad construction on its own account, and entered into contracts with a prominent Mexican contractor for the work.
 In 1888 this contract was rescinded, after 108 km of road had been completed.

 The next contract was fruitless because of the death of the contractor, and the third failed to complete the work within the sum specified (£2,700,000).
 This was in 1893, and 60 km remained to be built.
 A fourth contract resulted in the completion of the 130-mile line from coast to coast in 1894.
 But, it was found that the terminal ports were deficient in facilities and the railroad was too light for heavy traffic.

 The government then entered into a contract with the London firm of contractors of S. Pearson & Son, Ltd., who had constructed the drainage works of the valley of Mexico and the new port works of Veracruz, to rebuild the line and construct terminal ports at Coatzacoalcos on the Gulf coast, and at Salina Cruz on the Pacific side.
 The work was done for account of the Mexican government.
 Work began on 10 December 1899, and was finished to a point where its formal opening for traffic was possible in January 1907.